aosedge/aos_core_lib_cpp/src/core/cm/imagemanager/imagemanager.md

 ## aos::cm::smcontroller::UpdateImageProviderItf

-## GetUpdateImageInfo
+### GetUpdateImageInfo (by ID and platform)

 Returns image info for specified update item ID and platform.
 The image info contains image version, URL to download, size, checksum etc.

+### GetUpdateImageInfo (by item ID and image ID)

+Returns image info for specified update item ID and image ID.
+This method retrieves the image information from the active version of the item.
+The image info contains image ID, version, URL to download, size, checksum etc.

-## GetLayerImageInfo
+### GetLayerImageInfo

-Returns image info for specified layer.
+Returns image info for specified layer digest.
+The image info contains layer URL to download, size, checksum etc.